candidtim/f2-commander/README.md

 ## Status

 In development.
 Basic features work, but consider unstable.
-May contain undocumented features (work in progress), known and unknown bugs.
+May contain known and unknown bugs.
 See the complete feature list and known bug list below.

 ## Installation